lornasw93/api-the-musical-kind/README.md

 # Presenting...
 API, the Musical Kind 🎵

+## Overview
+I **really** enjoyed working on this and spent any time I could on it.
+It's an expandable project and for my self-development I will absolutely continue to work on it and implement the below list. 🏃‍♀️

+*Please ignore the bad quality gif I attempted to create*

+### Approach
+For about a year, I've been learning the ways of Angular and .NET Core, and more recently I have been playing around with Node.js and thought at first that could be used for the BE project, but it would've taken longer.
+I immediately jumped at the chance of using both for this tech test.
+So, I created 2 new projects and added boilerplate bits - by this I mean installing my usual NPM packages for FE and for BE installing Swagger and creating project folders (services etc.).
+I focused at the start more on the backend, by using both Postman and Swagger I wanted to be at a point where I could retrieve data.
+Before any data though, I did some very brief research into music APIs and what the capabilities were.
+I setup Firebase hosting for FE and created an Azure Web App Service (with CI/CD) for the BE.
+As the minimal requirement, I implemented code and appropriate API to retrieve the lyric count by artist and song.
+Once happy, I changed my focus to FE and carried on from there - switching when needed. *#ThatFullStackLife*

+***Thank you for your time and for checking this out.*** 😀

 ## If I had more time I would have... ⏳
 *No particular order, **bold = priority***